Supporting survivors of the Manchester Arena bombing

 We provided an initial package of support, including dedicated rehabilitation services and much-needed financial assistance, and look forward to being able to provide further support in due course.

-We are working not only to achieve the best possible outcomes in terms of compensation, but also to achieve the best result for each and every individual from a social and wellbeing perspective, securing them the rehabilitation and support they need to help them towards a better future.
+We are working not only to achieve the best possible outcomes in terms of compensation but also to achieve the best result for each and every individual from a social and well-being perspective, securing them the rehabilitation and support they need to help them towards a better future.

 Fighting for compensation